Slate (vehicle): Reactions

+Aaron Gold of Motor Trend Magazine said of the prototype Slate Vehicle he reviewed in June 2026, "It’s pretty much what we were expecting, which is a good thing, as we at MotorTrend have high hopes for this cute, inexpensive electric truck".

 In May 2025, Slate said that it had accepted 100,000 refundable reservations for its truck in the three weeks since it was unveiled, compared with 250,000 reservations for the Tesla Cybertruck in its first week, and 68,000 reservations for the Rivian R2 within 24 hours of its announcement.
-A reservation required a $50 deposit.
+A reservation required a deposit.

-A writer for The Verge noted that other EV startups, including Fisker Automotive, Vinfast, and Faraday Future, had struggled financially or failed; Jeremy Snyder, Slate's chief commercial officer, said that the company expects to reach cash flow positivity "very shortly after the start of production."
+Tim Stevens of The Verge noted that other EV startups, including Fisker, VinFast, and Faraday Future, had struggled financially or failed; Jeremy Snyder, Slate's chief commercial officer, claims that the company expects to reach cash flow positivity "very shortly after the start of production."
 A Yahoo!
 Autos article stated that, for buyers who want an EV truck without the luxury price tag, the Bezos-backed Slate could be a game-changer vs. the Cybertruck.

+In February 2026, Jay Leno drove a prototype Slate on Jay Leno's Garage, stating that the Slate "is able to do what a lot of electric vehicles can do, just for half the price."